-An elderly man was admitted as an emergency after collapsing in the street, was deeply comatose.
-A clinical examination showed that he had a ruptured aortic aneurysm leading to shock and circulatory failure.
+An elderly woman was admitted as an emergency after collapsing in the street, was deeply comatose.
+A clinical examination showed that she had a ruptured aortic aneurysm leading to shock and circulatory failure.

 [H+] = 90 nmol/L pH = 7.05

 Circulatory failure and shock (following a ruptured aortic aneurysm, in this case) result in metabolic (= lactic) acidaemia.
-He is hypoventilating as a consequence of his comatose state, causing the respiratory acidaemia.
+This is due to hypovolaemia and poor circulation leading to a net anaerobic state.
+She is hypoventilating as a consequence of his comatose state, causing the respiratory acidaemia.
 These sorts of results are commonly seen in patients with cardiorespiratory arrest.

 What Would be Your Key Management Strategies for This Patient?

 As you can imagine with rupture of one of the main arteries in the body, blood loss can be significant.
 Blood pressure is linked to circulating volume and as this falls, so too does blood pressure.
 With decreased blood pressure, ischaemia of major organs is a real possibility.
 These can include kidney, liver and brain all of which are vulnerable to ischaemia and without intervention may lead to catastrophic damage.
 This may be managed by replacement of fluids and inotropic support.

 Whilst, as above it is important to replace the fluid volume lost to the extravascular space there may be a better answer to this question.